-So you’re looking to buy one of the best home gyms, but you don’t know where to start.
+So you’re looking to buy some of the best home gym machines, but you don’t know where to start?
 We get it.
 Maybe you’re on a budget or perhaps you’re just not too familiar with the best home gym equipment.
 That’s where we can help.

 Not only do we know quite a bit about working out at home without equipment, but we’ve also tried some of the best home gym machines and equipment.
 Whether it’s the best smart home gym equipment, the best dumbbells, the best treadmills or the best gym shoes, we take health and fitness seriously and can help you figure out what the best home gym equipment is for you.

-So jumpstart your home fitness journey today and check out some of the best home gym equipment below.
-Any one of these tools or machines will help turn your garage or unused room into one of the best home gyms money can buy.
+To jumpstart your home fitness journey today and check out some of the best home gym machines below.
+Any one of these tools or machines will help turn your garage or unused room into one of the best home workout spaces money can buy.

 1. Bowflex Blaze Home Gym

-If you visit SPY even semi-regularly then you know we tout Bowflex’s equipment pretty regularly.
+If you visit SPY even semi-regularly then you know we love Bowflex.
 While you might assume it’s because they pay us (trust us, they absolutely do not), the truth is a lot simpler.
 Bowflex’s home gyms, more than just about any other equipment you can buy, can transform any room into a home workout center.

 Truly, any machines from the Bowflex Home Gym Series will drastically improve what you can do at home.
 The Bowflex Blaze is the middle-of-the-road machine in the series, but it’s also an overall fantastic machine that will add value on day one to any budding home workout space.

 With this machine, you can perform more than 60 exercises to strengthen your entire body, including bench presses, shoulder press, bicep curls, lat rows and pull-downs, leg presses and extensions.
 We’re certain if you’re creative you can figure out even more ways to use the machine than we or even Bowflex ever considered.